 2) Start With a Positive Statement

-You can begin by telling the audience members how much they will like and enjoy what you have to say.
+A presentation tip at the start is to tell the audience members how much they will like and enjoy what you have to say.

 For example, you might say: